raydac/java-binary-block-parser/README.md

   <version>1.2.0</version>
 </dependency>
 ```
-also the precompiled jar, javadoc and sources can be downloaded manually from [the Maven central.](http://search.maven.org/#browse|808871750)
+the precompiled library jar, javadoc and sources also can be downloaded directly from [the Maven central.](http://search.maven.org/#browse|808871750)

 Hello world
 ============